esccode/markdown-cv/cv_jacek-wieteska.md

 <a>theesccode@gmail.com</a> | <a>esccode.pl</a> | <a>+48 796 292 454</a> | <a>linkedin.com/in/jacek-wieteska-b66b511b9/</a>

+I am driven by a passion for protecting digital assets and have the analytical skills to enhance your organization’s cybersecurity.
+My commitment to staying current with security trends makes me an ideal candidate for the Cybersecurity Analyst role.

 ## Licenses & Certifications

 `Issued 04/2024 - Expires 04/2027` __CompTIA Security+ CERTIFIED.CE__, online